Student Health Insurance Policy

 Graham School of Continuing Studies (following programs only):

 - Master of Science in Analytics (part-time program)

 - Master of Science in Threat and Response Management

 - Returning Scholars

-Students in these programs are not assessed the Student Life Fee and thus are not eligible to visit the Student Health Service or Student Counseling Service for a referral.
+Students in these programs are not assessed the Student Services Fee and thus are not eligible to visit the Student Health Service or Student Counseling Service for a referral.
 Students who opt-in to U-SHIP are not required to receive a referral from SHCS prior to visiting a provider, and are not charged the $50 non-referral fee.